typeofweb/proposal-qualified-imports/README.md

 ### Vague names

-It's often the case that small utility functions with vague names are being exported from modules, and they only make sense when put in certain context.
+It's often the case that small utility functions with vague names are being exported from modules, and they only make sense when put in a certain context.
 For instance:

 ```js
 import { fmap } from "./functor.js";